2008–2009 Sri Lankan Army Northern offensive: Battle for Kilinochchi

 In December, three unsuccessful SLA offensives were conducted in an attempt to take the capital of the Tigers, Kilinochchi.
 In early January, however, the town was taken by the SLA.

 On December 10, an offensive was blunted with the deaths of 89 SLA soldiers according to a LTTE affiliated website, versus SLA reported deaths of 20 soldiers and 27 Tigers.

 On December 16, a multi-front offensive was launched by the SLA against Kilinochchi.
 That offensive too was defeated by the Tigers.
 According to the Tigers the SLA lost two battalions of troops, 170 soldiers dead and 420 wounded.
 The SLA denied this and claimed to have had only 25 soldiers killed, 18 missing (LTTE pictures released after the battle confirmed at least 27 bodies of soldiers in their hands) and 160 wounded while they killed 120 Tigers.
 In any case, it was a critical victory for the Tigers at a time when they were being squeezed into the last pockets of territory they were holding.
 Such stiff resistance was not expected from the LTTE so late in the battle.
-This was mainly because the LTTE now deployed their best Special Forces members against the SLA's might, which were held back earlier.
+This was mainly because the LTTE now deployed their best Special Forces members against the SLA's might, which had been held back earlier.

 On December 20, an LTTE counter-offensive was mounted by the Tigers as SLA forces were preparing an attempt to attack and capture the village of Iranamadu, just south of the city.
-In the fighting that ensued the Tigers claimed to have killed 60 and wounded 150 SLA soldiers and pushed them back by two kilometers.
+In the fighting that ensued the Tigers claimed to have killed 60 and wounded 150 SLA soldiers and pushed them back by two kilometres.
 The military again reported lower numbers of dead, 28 killed and missing.

 On January 2, 2009, the Sri Lankan army troops entered the town of Kilinochchi from two sides.
 The intensity of fighting after the army entered the town remained unknown as both army and LTTE had banned independent reporters from the areas.
 The Sri Lankan Army met with only minimal resistance once it entered the town, as the Tigers had withdrawn and taken hiding positions in nearby jungles.
-Later, the military officially announced it had taken control of the town and were performing mopping up operations.
+It had been more than 10 years since the government had previously entered the town.
+Later, the military officially announced it had taken control of the town and were performing mopping-up operations.